mehranghaffarian/crypt-ech-o/README.md

-# Crypto News Sentiment Impact Analysis
+# Crypt(Ech)o: News Impact on Crypto Market Analysis

-This project analyzes the impact of news sentiment on cryptocurrency price movements.
+This project analyzes the impact of news on cryptocurrency price movements.
 By collecting, transforming, enriching, and visualizing data from news and market sources, the system allows users to explore correlations between public sentiment and crypto price fluctuations.

 ---